 Managing dependencies is an iterative process.
 The more complex the organization, the more dependencies will occur between projects, and the more effort required to manage the dependencies.
 In order to successfully establish the process for managing dependencies some preliminary questions need to be answered:

-3) Impact assessment—understanding the impact assessment further enables the portfolio management team and program manager (if applicable) to sequence projects appropriately.
+- Impact assessment—understanding the impact assessment further enables the portfolio management team and program manager (if applicable) to sequence projects appropriately.
 Projects that have numerous upstream dependencies have a much higher risk, whereas projects that affect multiple downstream projects will probably have a higher priority (thus receiving more resources and more attention) so as not to disrupt the downstream projects.
-For steps 1-3 see the example below.

 Managing project dependencies is an important component to successful portfolio planning.
 Proactive management of project dependencies will not only help ensure you have a successful portfolio, but also mitigates against some portfolio risks.
 A strong PMO will have ongoing discussions among Project and Program managers to manage dependencies, but senior leadership should have a clear understanding of the key relationships among projects when making a number of portfolio related decisions.

 The Timesheet functionality which is typically the one used by all users in an organization is revamped with a simple to use UI providing users the ability to enter time against three categories of activities viz., Project, Operations and Organizational.
 Users would also be able to copy the entries from the previous week thus reducing the time it takes to record time for weeks with similar work activities.